 In older cars, you may need to use a locking clip on a lap-shoulder belt to lock it.
 Never use a locking clip on a lap belt only.

 - Your child – Obviously since your child isn’t born yet, this is a hard category to figure out.
 Fortunately there are some tried and true seats on the market that will fit most average newborns.
 The Convertible Seats for Newborns post listed earlier gives some good options that fit newborns, and you can find good recommendations on our Recommended Seats page for all stages of seats.
-Aditionally, consider how long you would like to use your seat; infant seats tend to fit anywhere from 6 months to 2 years, depending on the child and the seat.
+Aditionally, consider how long you would like to use your seat; rear facing only seats tend to fit anywhere from 6 months to 2 years, depending on the child and the seat.
 If you only plan to use it until the child is 6 months or sitting alone, some of the shorter lived seats may be fine.
-If you’d prefer to have your child in the infant seat as long as possible, the higher shelled higher weight limit seats will need to be considered.
+If you’d prefer to have your child in a rear facing only seat as long as possible, the higher shelled higher weight limit seats will need to be considered.
 As for convertibles, we recommend keeping kids rear facing until 3-4 years of age, so choose a seat that gives your child plenty of room to grow.
 It’s important that your newborn fits properly in their car seat right out of the box.
 That means the harness straps need to be positioned at or below their shoulders, the straps need to be tight enough to pass the pinch test, and you should not add anything between baby and the seat or between baby and the harness that did not come with it.
 The car seat aisle is full of additional inserts, strap covers, etc that can be purchased separately.
-We refer to these as unregulated products, and do not recommend they be used with your seat, unless specifically permitted by the car seat manufacturer.
+We refer to these as non regulated products, and do not recommend they be used with your seat, unless specifically permitted by the car seat manufacturer.
 These products were not crash tested with your seat, and can interfere with the child fitting properly in the seat and the seat’s performance in a crash.

 - Your budget – Even though you may not have the biggest budget, it doesn’t mean your child will be any less safe.
 As mentioned before, all car seats are tested to the same standards so we have no way of knowing if one seat is safer than another.
 Car seats range in price from $40-$500+, but you don’t need to break the bank to transport your child safely.
 40 dollar seats save children’s lives every day.
 Define your family’s budget, and that will help narrow down your choices.